Welcome to the Data Science Alumni Mentorship Hub

 - Personal experience in role or industry

-- General advice for internship or job searches in their field
+- General advice for job searches in their field

 I have always valued connecting with people more experienced than myself in my field or fields I wanted to join.
 They've provided me with such valuable advice and guidance with their expertise.
 I wouldn't be where I am today without the connections and mentors I have had throughout my career so I hope I can help someone reach their goals the same way.